Simultaneous Resonant and Broadband Detection of Ultralight Dark Matter and High-Frequency Gravitational Waves via Cavities and Circuits: Resonant Electromagnetic Systems

 We proceed by examining the interaction Hamiltonian concerning the spatial component of the effective current $\vec{J}_{\rm eff}$.
-A linear coupling with the vector potential $\vec{A}$ is readily established as follows: \be \ee Here, $\eta_n$ represents the geometric overlap function between $\vec{\epsilon}_n$ and $\vec{J}_{\rm eff}$, defined as:
+A linear coupling with the vector potential $\vec{A}$ is established as follows: \be \ee Here, $\eta_n$ represents the geometric overlap function between $\vec{\epsilon}_n$ and $\vec{J}_{\rm eff}$, defined as:

-Moreover, $\bar{J}_{\rm eff}$ denotes the average current density within the cavity:
+and $\bar{J}_{\rm eff}$ denotes the average current density within the cavity:

-On the other hand, the time component of $J^\mu_{\rm eff}$, corresponding to the effective charge density $\rho_{\rm eff}$, exclusively excites the irrotational mode~\cite{hill2009electromagnetic}, which does not experience resonant enhancement within the cavity context.
+On the other hand, the time component of $J^\mu_{\rm eff}$, corresponding to the effective charge density $\rho_{\rm eff}$, exclusively excites the irrotational mode, which does not experience resonant enhancement within the cavity context~\cite{hill2009electromagnetic}.

-In conjunction with electromagnetic interaction involving the effective current, a cavity mode has the potential to be stimulated by an external force when a background cavity mode is existent.
-The force induces a displacement of the cavity wall, thereby instigating a power transition between the aforementioned modes.
-This phenomenon can be equivalently characterized by a linear coupling resembling the expression in Eq.\,(\ref{cavalp}), which is demonstrated in the subsequent section.
+In addition to electromagnetic interactions involving the effective current, a cavity mode can also be excited by an external force applied to the cavity when a background mode is present.
+This force induces a displacement of the cavity walls, thereby instigating a power transition between the background and signal modes.
+This phenomenon can be characterized by a linear coupling resembling the expression in Eq.~(\ref{cavalp}), which will be demonstrated in Sec.~\ref{sec:Mechanical-deformation}.

-\subsection{LC circuit}
+\subsection{LC Circuit}

-The resonant frequency of a cavity is intrinsically linked to its spatial dimensions, posing a challenge in achieving a wide frequency tuning range beyond the GHz regime.
-However, this limitation can be mitigated through the utilization of an LC circuit, enabling precise tuning of the resonant frequency across different orders of magnitude below the GHz range.
-Comprising an inductor $L$ and a capacitor $C$, this circuit forms a resonant system characterized by the resonant frequency $\omega_{\rm rf} = 1/\sqrt{LC}$.
-The system's free Hamiltonian encompasses the energy stored within the inductor and the capacitor, represented as follows: \ba H_0 = \frac{\Phi^2}{2L} +\frac{Q^2}{2C} = \omega_{\rm rf} \left(\hat{a}^\dagger \hat{a}+\frac{1}{2}\right). \ea Here, $\Phi$ denotes the magnetic flux traversing the inductor, and $Q$ signifies the charge accumulated in the capacitor.
-The aforementioned equations are expanded utilizing annihilation and creation operators, with $\Phi$ and $Q$ serving as the canonical coordinate and its conjugate momentum, respectively, and are expressed in terms of annihilation and creation operators.
+The resonant frequency of a cavity is intrinsically linked to its spatial dimensions, which poses a challenge in achieving a wide frequency tuning range outside the GHz regime.
+This limitation can be mitigated through the utilization of an LC circuit, which allows for precise tuning of the resonant frequency across different orders of magnitude below the GHz range.
+The LC circuit, comprising an inductor $L$ and a capacitor $C$, forms a resonant system with a resonant frequency given by $\omega_{\rm rf} = 1/\sqrt{LC}$.
+The system's free Hamiltonian, encompassing the energy stored within the inductor and the capacitor, is represented as follows: \be H_0 = \frac{\Phi^2}{2L} +\frac{Q^2}{2C} = \omega_{\rm rf} \left(\hat{a}^\dagger \hat{a}+\frac{1}{2}\right). \ee Here, $\Phi$ denotes the magnetic flux traversing the inductor, and $Q$ signifies the charge accumulated in the capacitor.
+These serve as the canonical coordinate and its conjugate momentum, respectively, and are expressed in terms of annihilation and creation operators.